 With such a glut of fruit that doesn't keep particularly well many people are looking for interesting recipes to help use up all that fruit.
 This feijoa ice cream uses approximately one kilo of fruit, or enough for two tightly packed cups of scooped feijoa flesh, plus one or two extra whole feijoas.
 Feijoas can vary widely in their size and sweetness, so the number of feijoas you will need to get this amount of pulp will vary.

 In New Zealand during feijoa season of course they are plentiful and many people sell them cheap or have a neighbor with more fruit than they can use.
 In Australia or other parts of the world try asking around your local buy, sell swap groups.
 You may be able to find someone with a tree who's happy to trade for some fruit like I did or they occasionally have them at local supermarkets depending on where you are in the world.

 Feijoas: feijoas, also known and pineapple guava, are essential for the recipe.
 Fresh is best, but frozen will do in a pinch.
 You will need two cups of tightly packed, peeled feijoa flesh for this recipe, which was approximately one kilo of feijoas, plus one or two whole feijoas (optional).

 Fresh lime: fresh lime is best for this recipe.
 The tang helps enhance the flavor of the feijoas.
 I don't recommend using bottled lime juice, it won't taste the same.

 Thickened cream: I use thickened cream in Australia which as a fat content of about 34%.
 You could also use heavy cream or heavy whipping cream which is similar.

-White sugar: white sugar is best in this recipe.
+Granulated sugar: also known as white sugar.
 You could use castor sugar if you prefer.
 I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the flavors in this ice cream.